 Holders of record of common stock at the close of business on April 8, 2013 will be entitled to vote at the annual meeting.
 Each share of common stock will be entitled to one vote on all matters properly brought before the meeting.
-As of March 15, 2013, the most recent practicable date prior to the date of this proxy statement, there were 343,123,070 shares of common stock outstanding and expected to be entitled to vote at the annual meeting.
+On April 8, 2013, the record date for the annual meeting, there were [\\\\\] shares of common stock outstanding.
 There are no other voting securities of the company outstanding.